+5.5 Students

-5.5 Are expected to:
+Are expected to:

-- Behave in an orderly and self-controlled way. - Show respect to members of staff and each other. - In class, make it possible for all students to learn. - Move quietly around the school. - Treat the school buildings and school property with respect. - Wear the correct uniform at all times. - Accept sanctions when given. - Refrain from behaving in a way that brings the school into disrepute, including when outside school.
+- Behave in an orderly and self-controlled way. - Show respect to members of staff and each other. - In class, make it possible for all students to learn. - Move quietly around the school. - Treat the school buildings and school property with respect. - Wear the correct uniform at all times. - Accept sanctions when given. - Refrain from behaving in a way that brings the school into disrepute, including when outside school - Not use mobile phones or smartwatches in school.
+These sorts of devices must be switched off at all times.

-Teachers' powers to discipline include:
+5.6 Teachers' powers to discipline include:

-- Restorative meetings. - The power to impose detention outside school hours and discipline students even when they are not at school or in the charge of a member of staff. - Withdrawal of privileges. - The power to confiscate students' property: any item which is harmful or detrimental to school discipline.
+- · Restorative meetings. - The power to impose detention outside school hours and discipline students even when they are not at school or in the charge of a member of staff. - Withdrawal of privileges. - The power to confiscate students' property: any item which is harmful or detrimental to school discipline.
 These items will be returned to students after discussion with senior leaders and parents, if appropriate. - The power to screen and search students. - The power to use reasonable force and other reasonable physical contact/restraint (see guidance on Positive handling within the Behaviour Management Booklet) to avoid students causing disorder, hurting themselves/others or damaging property. - The power to discipline beyond the school gate. - Short term removal from lessons to a designated colleague in a department area. - A fixed period of time isolated from class in the school exclusion unit. - Fixed term exclusion from school. - Attendance at governor behaviour panels. - Permanent exclusion. - Malicious allegations. - Where a student makes an accusation against a member of staff and that accusation is shown to have been malicious, the Headteacher will discipline the student in accordance with this policy.
 The Headteacher will also consider the pastoral needs of staff accused of misconduct.